PoojaManikonda/Breast-cancer-dbms-analysis/README.md

 - `breast_cancer_dbms_analysis.ipynb`: Python notebook with queries and visualizations
 - `dbms_final_Presentation.pdf`: Project presentation slides
-- `ProjectReport_LakshmiMenon.docx`: Detailed report on database design and analytics
+- `Final_Report_Pooja_Manikonda.docx.pdf`: Detailed project report on database design and analytics
 - `README.md`: This summary file

 ---

 ## 📌 Note

 This is a completed academic project.
 All results, visualizations, and SQL queries are included in the provided files.
 No re-running is necessary unless you wish to reproduce the setup using your own MySQL environment.

 ---